Finding The Right Attorney For You

 6. Review Past Client Reviews

-Think of client reviews as a chance to test drive an attorney before committing to scheduling a consultation.
+Think of client reviews as a chance to test drive an attorney before committing to scheduling a strategy session.
 Past Client reviews are an opportunity to get a feel of how personable the attorney is – did his or her past clients recommend him or her?
 Again, the attorney-client relationship is a personal one.
 Past clients should have felt comfortable with the attorney and felt reassured and confident in their skills.
 Past client reviews will also provide insight into an attorney’s negotiation ability and experience with your type of case.
 Remember that online reviews are the new word of mouth.
 At this point, it would be in your best interest to narrow down your possible options to 3 to 5 attorneys.
 From here, you can look at each attorney more closely, getting a better idea of the right fit for you.

 7. Does the Attorney’s Website Contain Loads of Helpful Information?